jmaille664/Java_Automation/README.md

-This project is for practicing test automation using Java and TestNG
+This project is for practicing test automation using Java, Selenium and TestNG